nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 }
 ```

-Because we don't do any computation on our registers, there's no need to update any flags.
+There's no need to update any flags because we don't do any computation on our registers.

-Similar to `ld` before, `st` suffers from the same limitation in terms of memory *addressability*.
+Similar to `ld` before, `st` suffers from the same memory *addressability*limitation.
 In this regard, we introduce a new instruction called `sti`.

 ## `sti` - Store indirect